-The Rambla is a white coastal walkway that runs a full length of the city 13 miles and makes an ideal place for walking, learning, or riding a bike.
+The Rambla is a wide coastal walkway that runs 13 miles along Montevideo’s coast and makes an ideal place for walking, running, or riding a bike.
 For shopping, you’ll find a lot of choices in Montevideo.
 You have shopping malls, you have large grocery markets, but you also have neighborhood stores.
 You’ll have your neighborhood market, a neighborhood baker, your neighborhood butcher, your neighborhood produce stand, neighborhood pharmacy.
 And in most places in Montevideo, in your own area, you can find just about everything you need within walking distance.
 The bus service in Montevideo is really good.
 Buses are well routed and they come by frequently.
-You also find plenty of taxis and Ubers which makes it easier to get by without a car.
+You also find plenty of taxis which makes it easier to get by without a car.

 One of the most popular areas of Montevideo with expats is the Pocitos area.
 Here you will find two shopping malls, more than 100 restaurants to choose from, large parks, and a long sandy beach.
 It’s an easy place to live without a car.